plotly/dash/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe your context**
-Please provide us your environment so we can easily reproduce the issue.
+Please provide us your environment, so we can easily reproduce the issue.

 -  replace the result of `pip list | grep dash` below
 ```